Electrician Apprenticeship IBEW Study Guide: Prep Tips for 2025

 2. Figure out the main point and important details in the passage before you start answering the questions.

-📌Winning Tips for IBEW Mechanical Questions
+📌Winning Tips: IBEW Mechanical Section

 1. Learn the fundamental principles of mechanics such as levers, pulleys, and gears, and understand how forces are distributed and balanced.